Loading...

 How to consume Black Tea, Oat Milk without glucose spikes

-Ensure you're drinking plenty of water throughout the day, as proper hydration can assist in maintaining balanced blood sugar levels.
+Ensure you're drinking enough water throughout the day.
+Adequate hydration can aid in digestion and maintain steady blood sugar levels.

-A short walk after consuming your tea can help your body use up the sugar more efficiently.
+Engage in light physical activity, like a short walk, after consuming your tea.
+This can help your body use glucose more efficiently.

 healthspan-mbl